 So how do you make a smart investment?
 As with any investment the best decisions are made utilizing the best available data.
 In this case the easy solution is to include an energy audit into the home buying process.
 Whether used in conjunction with a home inspection or after closing day, this inexpensive tool is crucial to identifying how best to reduce your monthly ownership cost.
 An energy audit will determine where air is leaking from the home, examine the condition of insulation, and evaluate the efficiency of the mechanical systems.
 The insights provided in this process will give you a step-by-step plan for selecting projects to lower your utility bills and live more comfortably, while reducing your impact on the planet.

 Turning the data collected in the energy audit into actionable solutions can be challenging but is well worth the time.
 This is where Renewablue has your back!
 A variety of rebates and incentives are available from utility companies, cities, counties, and states.
 These offer financial assistance for everything from insulation and new furnaces to smart home technology and solar energy systems.
 Navigating the requirements and processes of these financial tools can be confusing and frustrating.
 We work to stack all the pennies for our clients, creating the largest pool of money possible to tackle energy retrofit projects.
 Our consulting services ensure all work is done correctly and in accordance with the various rebate programs.

-It is our goal at Renewablue to guide you through process of turning existing houses into green homes and ultimately assist you in creating the smartest investment possible.Colin Glover Energy Audit, Energy Efficiency, Homeownership, Real Estate, Renewable Energy
+It is our goal at Renewablue to guide you through process of turning existing houses into green homes and ultimately assist you in creating the smartest investment possible.James Mitchell Energy Audit, Energy Efficiency, Homeownership, Real Estate, Renewable Energy